 - Wifi is widely available at most tourist spots in Kyoto.
 However, to travel Kyoto hassle-free, grabbing pocket wifi or a 4G sim card is highly encouraged.
 This way, you’ll always be connected and never have to worry about planning your stops.

 - It’s a good idea to buy a Japan Rail Pass if you are traveling onwards in Japan.
 The JR West Kansai Pass has several packages to cater to different needs.

 - Kyoto is a very safe city to visit (even for solo female travelers).
 That said, it’s always best to think about your safety when traveling abroad.
-Make sure you and your belongings are covered while visiting Kyoto by grabbing travel insurance with World Nomads.
-Applying online is easy and only takes a few quick clicks.
+World Nomads travel insurance has been designed by travelers for travelers, with coverage for more than 150 activities as well as emergency medical, lost luggage, trip cancellation, and more.